 - Attitude to Learning - The attitude a student shows to their learning, both class learning and home learning.

 - Home Learning Completion - This indicates how effective a student is at meeting home learning deadlines.

 - Organisation - How well prepared a student is for lessons, including bringing all their equipment and books.

-Each of these is graded by the class teacher on a 4 point scale:
+Each of these is graded by the class teacher as:

-The grade card will also have a residual which is the difference between a Predicted Grade and a Target Grade.
-A positive value indicates a student is working above expectation, a zero indicates work at expectation and a negative value shows a student is working below expectation.
-Residuals should always be considered in conjunction with the Attitude to Learning, Home Learning and Organisation grades.
-If all of these are 1s and 2s then a student should be congratulated even if they have a negative residual as the targets are challenging and students progress at different rates.
+Progress should always be considered in conjunction with the Attitude to Learning, Home Learning and Organisation grades.
+If all of these are Good or Outstanding then a student should be congratulated even if they working towards as the targets are challenging and students’ progress at different rates.